On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Introduction

 First, we have investigated the field equations of the Born Lagrangian for linearly polarized beams, which are identical to the equations for the Born--Infeld Lagrangian for the crossed field configuration ${\bf E}\cdot{\bf B}=0$, i.e. $\mathfrak{G}^2=0$.
 Second, we generalize the study to the more general case of nonlinearly polarized beams in the Born--Infeld Lagrangian: ${\bf E}\cdot{\bf B}\neq0$ and therefore $\mathfrak{G}^2\neq0$.
+In both cases, we show that the nonlinear field equations decouple using self-similar solutions and we investigate the shock wave formation.
+We show that the only nonlinear solutions in our approximation are exceptional travelling wave solutions which propagate with constant speed and which do not turn into shocks.
+In the Born case, we naturally obtain exceptional wave solutions for counter--propagating (real photon--photon scattering) and for a co--propagating (non-interacting) beam orientation we investigate their direction of propagation.
+In the Born--Infeld case, we have additionally chosen the solutions which have constant phase velocities to match the limits of phase velocities of the background field in the Born case.
+We obtain two types of exceptional wave solutions, we numerically analyze which phase velocities correspond to the counter-- or co--propagating beams and we determine their direction of propagation.

 The paper is organized as follows: Section \ref{sec:Intro} serves as an introduction to our problem and we review the current state of knowledge about vacuum birefringence and absence of shock waves in Born--Infeld.